monnneee/scHiCAR/5_downsteam_analysis/README.md

 # 1. Match each RNA barcode with its corresponding DNA barcode

-This step is based on the RNA object generated from the filtered expression matrix using [Seurat](https://satijalab.org/seurat/articles/install_v5) R package, along with the predefined 6-bp RNA-DNA barcode pairing scheme used during library preparation.
+This step is based on the RNA object generated from the filtered expression matrix using [Seurat](https://satijalab.org/seurat/articles/install_v5) R package, along with a 6-bp barcode list created during library preparation to match RNA and DNA.

 #### 1.1 Load RNA expression matrix
 ```